-Your interior wood doors serve a variety of purposes.
-First, they have an aesthetic purpose, adding the beauty of wood to your interiors.
-Then there’s the practical aspects of using interior doors for privacy and insulation.
-The right door will combine aesthetic appeal with the ability to block sound transfer between rooms whilst regulating temperatures.
-Wood offers the perfect blend of beauty, practicality and durability without blowing your budget.
+Your interior wooden doors serve a variety of purposes.
+Firstly, they provide an aesthetic purpose, adding the pure beauty of wood to your interiors.
+Then there are the practical aspects of using interior doors for privacy and insulation.
+The right wooden door will combine aesthetic appeal with the ability to block sound transfer between rooms while regulating temperatures.

 American Black Walnut

 If you want to make a dramatic statement with your interior doors, then American Black Walnut is the right choice for you.
-This stunning hardwood can range from a light brown shade to a deep, dark chocolate and almost purplish black.
-If you want to create real impact and add value throughout your home, then doors crafted from this aristocrat of hardwoods are a good choice.
+This stunning hardwood can range from a light shade of brown to deep, dark chocolate and almost purplish black.
+It has moderate crushing and bending strength, meaning it works well with machine and hand tools.
+It can be used for a wide variety of purposes, including doors.

 American White Oak

-This is the most cost-effective solution for doors throughout your property and is also the right choice for you if you prefer painted doors to natural wood.
+Scandinavian Pine is the most cost-effective solution for doors throughout your property and is also the right choice for you if you prefer painted doors to natural wood.
 However, pine can look lovely if you use a shabby-chic paint effect to let the beauty of the wood shine through.

 It is typically yellow/brown in appearance often dotted with distinct knots.
 It is a standard softwood that is used in the application of wooden doors.

 At Darcy Joinery, we can provide you with all kinds of interior and exterior bespoke timber doors to your exact specification, and you can choose from a variety of timbers.
 We can craft cottage doors, barn doors, French doors, Georgian doors, colonial doors or even garage doors and much more.